 It’s generally a toss-up of whether you’re casting perfectly into a school of fish or a patch of weeds.

 Chirping is the same as standard sonar, and much of the operational function is the same.
-The main difference is the frequency of the sonar.
+The main difference is the sonar frequencies.
 Instead of sending equal waves in a pattern down into the water, the chirp sends quick bursts of sonar waves, which helps detect fish quicker, but it also helps increase accuracy.

 These types of fish finders can also tell you more about the water structure because certain things will move (fish), and others won’t (structure).